codemod-com/website/cms/automations/typescript-to-remove-public-modifier.md

 published-on: 2024-02-12T11:28:07.962Z
 seo:
-  title: Typescript to remove-public-modifier - Remove Public Modifier og:title: Typescript to remove-public-modifier - Remove Public Modifier twitter:title: Typescript to remove-public-modifier - Remove Public Modifier
+  title: Typescript to remove-public-modifier - Remove Public Modifier
-  description: This codemod removes public modifier in interface declarations as it is implicit twitter:card: This codemod removes public modifier in interface declarations as it is implicit
+  description: This codemod removes public modifier in interface declarations as it is implicitrations as it is implicit
 ---
 This codemod removes public modifier in interface declarations as it is implicit.